-Open to students at UTCs, the Award recognises a combination of qualifications, work experience placements and the development of wider competencies required in the workplace such as communication skills and problem solving.
+Open to students at UTCs, the Duke of York Award recognises a combination of qualifications, work experience placements and the development of wider competencies required in the workplace such as communication skills and problem solving.
 For many students it is the first step towards becoming Registered Technicians.

-There have so far been two ceremonies where students from UTCs have been presented with awards by The Duke of York.
-Read our news article for a full account of the most recent ceremony that took place at St James' Palace in December 2014 and view the video footage of the first ceremony that took place in December 2013.
+To date, there have been three ceremonies, where students from UTCs have been presented with awards by The Duke of York.
+Read our news story for a full account of the most recent ceremony that took place at St James' Palace in March 2016 and view the video footage of the first ceremony that took place in December 2013.

-For further details and a full description of each level of the Award, please download our information sheet.
+Award levels For further details and a full description of each level of the award, please download our information sheet.

-Later this year, we will be looking for volunteers to interview candidates for the 2016 Award.
+Assessors Later this year, we will be looking for volunteers to interview candidates for the 2017 award.
 If you are interested, read our information on Duke of York Award Assessors.